-The success of your cancer treatment is dependent on the extent of the spread of your tumor.
+The success of cancer treatment is partially dependent on the extent of the spread of a tumor.
 In most cases, this determination is largely based on diagnostic imaging tests and scans.
-Texas Oncology cancer treatment centers provide the most advanced diagnostic imaging services available.
+Our cancer treatment centers provide the most advanced diagnostic imaging services available.

-PET (Positron Emission Tomography) is a molecular imaging procedure that generates pictures of the precise location and extent of the cancer.
-By imaging the molecular and physiological basis of the disease, PET enables physicians to detect abnormal cell growth and activity.
+- Positron Emission Tomography (PET) is a molecular imaging procedure that generates pictures of the precise location and extent of the cancer.
+By imaging the molecular and physiological basis of your disease, PET enables your physicians to detect abnormal cell growth and activity.
 This information aids in the early detection and improved treatment of cancer.
-For more details about the PET imaging procedure, please visit our positron emission tomography information page.